ScooloV/bbpedia/docs/dungeon_bowl/league_and_exhibition_play.md

-re-drafting then adds to this anything they have left in their Treasury from the previous season, after which their Treasury is emptied (presumably having been used to cover the cost of the many
-\'unexpected\' expenses that arise during the off-season break!).
+re-drafting then adds to this anything they have left in their Treasury from the previous season, after which their Treasury is emptied (presumably having been used to cover the cost of the many 'unexpected' expenses that arise during the off-season break!).
 Finally, a team that is re-drafting adds the bonuses listed below.-